TritonDataCenter/rfd/rfd/0124/README.md

 1. Acknowledge the incident in PagerDuty.
 (XXX should that be "resolve"?)
 2. Join the appropriate chat channel ("incidents-jpc" or "incidents-spc").
 3. Determine whether there's already an _engineering investigation coordinator_
    already.
 If not, work (quickly) with other investigators to choose one.
+(If you are the first person to respond to an incident, proceed with the intial steps documented above until more people respond.)
 4. Proceed to help understand and mitigate the problem.